-Child's Name: Date:
+Child's Name: \\\\\ Date: \\\\\

 Dear Family,

-I wanted to let you know your child has signs of a contagio ous disease or serious illness:
+I wanted to let you know your child has signs of a contagious disease or serious illness:

-Diarrhea Vomi iting Muscle Aches/Pains
+Diarrhea Vomiting Muscle Aches/Pains

-Extreme Fatigue Shortness Difficulty Breathing
+Extreme Fatigue Shortness of Breath Difficulty Breathing

-Extreme Fatigue Head , ,
+Extreme Fatigue Headache

 Has a Fever of Has a Rash Other

 This is what we did:

-Applied an Ice Pack Applied a Bandage TLC
+Applied an Ice Pack Applied a Bandage TLC Called: Other:

-Called: Other:

-Called @ Se nt home @
+Called @ \\\\\ Sent home @ \\\\\

-illness subsides.
-Examples of potentials.
-Has fever of 100.4 degrees.
-Observable signs of illness or.
-Has vomited or experienced at.
-Has symptoms of Conjunctivials.
-Has mouth sores with droolin.
-Has an undiagnosed, concern.
-Has been on antibiotics for St. prolonged cough or respirate allergies, please bring a medial.
-Date child may return to school Please note that at this time, parents must medevelop in 24 hours, then the child may return. al illness listed below behavior changes to diarrhea two or more tis (pink eye) Is a sing rash trep Throat or Imperiors symptoms that lines ical provider's note to school.
-If symptoms test or a medical provider itest or a medical provider. w: that may be an a e times in the p tigo for less tha nit participatio letting us know e for 24 hours.
-If s as worsen or new s der note stating tha in 24 hours on - if your child has severe seasonal of his/her condition symptoms subside and no additional symptoms symptoms appear, the child may not return to at a Covid-19 test was not recommend at that the
+New Mexico State Licensing Regulations mandate the school send your child home when he or she exhibits any signs of contagious disease and or severe illness.
+In addition, your child must remain home for 24 hours after illness subsides.
+Examples of potential illness listed below:

+- Has fever of 100.4 degrees • - Observable signs of illness or behavior changes that may be an indicator • - Has vomited or experienced diarrhea two or more times in the prior 24 hours - Has symptoms of Conjunctivitis (pink eye) • - Has mouth sores with drooling ٠ - Has an undiagnosed, concerning rash • - Has been on antibiotics for Strep Throat or Impetigo for less than 24 hours - prolonged cough or respiratory symptoms that limit participation if your child has severe seasonal • allergies, please bring a medical provider's note letting us know of his/her condition

+Date child may return to school

+Please note that at this time, parents must monitor their child at home for 24 hours.
+If symptoms subside and no additional symptoms develop in 24 hours, then the child may return to school.
+If symptoms worsen or new symptoms appear, the child may not return to school without proof of a negative Covid-19 test or a medical provider note stating that a Covid-19 test was not recommend and that the child is clear to return to school.

+Educator Signature: Office Signature:

-Parent Signature:
+Parent Signature: \\\\\